Baldwin Lake (San Bernardino County, California): History

-The Eye of God, an historic quartz dome, is located in the Baldwin Lake area.
+The Eye of God, a historic quartz dome, is located in the Baldwin Lake area.

 Benjamin Davis Wilson encountered the lake in 1845, while tracking horse thieves in the San Bernardino Mountains.
 When Wilson saw that the region was populated by many grizzly bears, he divided his 22 men into hunting partners.
 The men slaughtered 11 bears for the fur pelts.
 While returning to Jurupa (Riverside), they slaughtered another 11 bears for the fur.
 Wilson named the region Big Bear Valley, and the lake he called Lake Big Bear.

 In 1884, the Bear Valley Land and Water Company began construction of a dam southwest of the lake.
 The company's stakeholders named the new reservoir Big Bear Lake.
 They also renamed the alkali lake to Baldwin Lake, after Elias Jackson "Lucky" Baldwin, who came to Big Bear and Holcomb Valley in 1876 when he purchased Gold Mountain Mine, later renamed Baldwin Mine.